Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 How quickly can I switch to a new fixed tariff?

 Still deciding?
-Go back to Compare fixed deals to request a personalised view of what’s available.
+Go back to the comparison form to request a personalised view of what’s available.

 What UK households say about switching with EnergyPlus